-- Different block designs limit allowable height
+- Different block designs limit the allowable height

 - Use filter fabric over wet or dry soil, then cover with gravel

-- Ensure good drainage with the use of backfill, drain piping, filter fabric or weep holes
+- Ensure good drainage with the use of backfill, drain piping, filter fabric, or weep holes

 - Always backfill between each layer

-- Follow manufacturer’s recommendations
+- Follow the manufacturer’s recommendations

-Following is a do-it-yourself guide to installing a retaining wall using a designed block system.
+The following is a do-it-yourself guide to installing a retaining wall using a designed block system.

-1. Tools and Equipment
+1. Tools and equipment

-- First read all manuals, instructions and safety guidelines provided by your manufacturer
+- First, read all manuals, instructions, and safety guidelines provided by your manufacturer

 - Safety glasses

-- Rubber Mallet
+- Rubber mallet

 - Spade or backhoe

-- Masonry Chisel for splitting
+- Masonry chisel for splitting

-- Power saw w/diamond blade
+- Power saw with a diamond blade

 - Power tamper or hand compactor